 Recent areas of focus include:

-- Behavioral correlates of keel bone damage in laying hens
+- Behavioral correlates and risk factors of keel bone damage in laying hens

 - Thermoregulatory behavior of laying hens